We want you to be safe this Autumn

-This blog has been written to go with the Run to the Hills Podcast sponsored by Chia Charge
+This blog was written to go with the Run to the Hills Podcast 34 sponsored by Chia Charge

 Here are some simple security tips for looking after yourself when out running.
 Follow the PACER mnemonic

 Ensure awareness: (Biggest part of security is about situational awareness)